NobodyXu/Bashmash/README.md

 ## Features
 As for now, Bashmash supports only 64-bit numbers.
 Support for infinitely long numbers will be implemented in future releases.

-Currently the following mathematical operations are supported:
+Currently Bashmash offers the following mathematical operations:
  - Factorial
  - Binomial coefficient
  - Bitwise operations